 - 3 garlic cloves crushed

 - 1 ½ cups tomato sauce

-- 1 can beans (white, black or kidney beans are all good) 15 ounces, rinsed and drained
+- 1 can beans (white or kidney beans are both good) 15 ounces, rinsed and drained

 - 1 Tablespoon tomato paste